fluencelabs/nox/docs/guides/kickstart.md

 }
 ```

-What this code does, line-by-line:
+What this code does:
-1. Brings `std::env` to scope, to use it later
-2. Defines a `greeting` function that takes a name, and returns a greeting message
+1. Defines a `greeting` function that takes a name, and returns a greeting message
-3. Puts `name` inside a greeting message, and returns it
-4. Defines a `main` function
-5. Reads first program argument to the `name` variable
+2. Defines a `main` function that reads first program argument, passes it to `greeting`, and prints the result
-6. Calls `greeting` with the `name` passed in, and prints the result

 Let's now compile and run our example:
 ```bash